1 Introduction

 kubectl logs <name>

 With the database running, we can deploy our application.
-We’ll be using a sample Docker container with a Mendix app published in hub.docker.com.
+You will use a sample Docker container with a Mendix app published in hub.docker.com.
 To create a new Docker container for your Mendix app, see the description on the docker-mendix-buildpack.

-Before deploying the app, we’ll create some secrets so that sensitive information for the application doesn’t need to be in our yaml file.
-The secrets file has to be applied only once to the cluster, and the values will be kept there.
-For information on all of the options, see Secrets.
+Before deploying the app, you need to create some secrets so that sensitive information for the application doesn’t need to be in the yaml file.
+The secrets file is applied once to the cluster, and the values will be kept there.
+For information on all the options, see Secrets.

 apiVersion: v1